nickglazzard1959/gplot2/README.md

 on a given location and `PATH` uses the contents of the X and Y arrays to draw a polyline.
-GPLOT/DIMFILM does not support the drawing of any kinds of smooth curves for general drawing purposes (`INTERPOLATE` can interpolate smooth curves between data points for graph plotting).
+GPLOT/DIMFILM does not support the drawing of any kinds of smooth curves for general drawing purposes (`INTERPOLATE` can interpolate smooth curves between data points for graph plotting, but this can't be used for general drawing).

 DIMFILM has very limited geometric transformation support and GPLOT does not provide access to this.
 GPLOT does provide a more comprehensive